-“The Boys in the Boat” is the amazing, true story of the team that won the gold medal in eight man crew at the 1936 Berlin Olympics.
+The Boys in the Boat is the amazing, true story of the team that won the gold medal in eight man crew at the 1936 Berlin Olympics.
 It’s an inspirational story about hard work, resilience and perseverance set in the middle of the Great Depression and on the cusp of World War II.

-The members of the team rowed together at the University of Washington, however the book focuses mainly on one of the rowers, Joe Rantz.
+The members of the team rowed together at the University of Washington, however The Boys in the Boat focuses mainly on one of the rowers, Joe Rantz.
 Joe is now one of my heroes.
 He endured tremendous hardship as a kid, including being abandoned by his family when he was 15 because they couldn’t afford to feed him.
 Joe survived on his own, foraging in the forest for food and doing various jobs to make a dime.
 He overcame these obstacles and finished high school, went to college, made it onto a nationally competitive rowing team, won an Olympic gold medal and went on to become a chemical engineer and create his own family, this one based on loyalty and love.
 Remarkable!

 But Joe isn’t the only character we get to know.
 We also learn about the acerbic but brilliant coach, the clever coxswain, and the resident shell (boat) builder who takes a zen-like approach to rowing.
 It’s important to know these other characters because one of the points the author makes is that this crew was so great because of the unique combination of people, not because of one superstar.